Chapter 122:20-1 General Provisions

 (L) The director shall establish and publish a maximum allowable level, to be expressed as a percentage of the available acreage and/or square footage of the job ready site, for mixed use occupancy at the eligible project site including, but not limited to, retail and/or residential activities.

-(B) The director shall establish scoring criteria, scoring instruments, and materials for use by the district public works integrating committees and the department of development in reviewing applications under the job ready site program.
+(B) The director shall establish scoring criteria, scoring instruments, and materials for use by the district public works integrating committees and the Ohio development services agency in reviewing applications under the job ready site program.
 The scoring criteria, scoring instruments and materials will be published and available with the job ready site application.
 The scoring criteria, instruments and materials shall be consistent with the factors set forth in section 122.0816 of the Revised Code.

 (C) An application must include documentation of regional support for the eligible project, including but not limited to, legislation enacted by the board of county commissioners and city council where the project is located.